-Making effective knowledge videos is easy – you just need to narrow down the topics that would benefit from having visual aid.
+Making effective knowledge videos is no rocket science – you just need to narrow down the topics that would benefit from having visual aid.
 But the challenge often lies in the time and effort required to make those videos.

 What if I told you there was a faster and easier way to get your point across?
 Scribe captures your screen to instantly turn any process into a step-by-step guide.
 Supplement (or replace!) your knowledge base videos with visual guides that are just as easy to make as they are to use.

 Here's a Scribe in action.

 Whether you're creating expert videos or generating documents, your knowledge base has the potential to be a dynamic hub that supports your team, the company and everyone's bottom line: growth.